Connect with others who understand.

 Confirming Pulmonary Arterial Hypertension

-The treatment a person receives for any type of pulmonary hypertension will depend on the type of PH they have, the underlying cause, and the person’s unique health characteristics.
+The treatment a person receives for any type of pulmonary hypertension will depend on the type of PH they have, the underlying cause, and their unique health characteristics.
 It is very important to have an accurate diagnosis of PH type to receive the best treatment.
 Some treatments for PAH may not have a beneficial effect on people with PH and could even harm people with certain kinds of PH.

 Traditional treatments like diuretics and oxygen therapy are used to treat both PH and PAH.
 Depending on the severity or progression of a person's condition, a heart-lung transplant may also be an option.